 The chief executive is responsible for the day to day management of the charity's affairs and for implementing policies agreed by the board.
 The chief executive is a member of the board and acts as the company secretary.

 Trustees' Annual Report (Incorporating the Director's Report) (continued)

 Objectives and activities

 The Charity's objectives are threefold:

-1. Awareness and Education

-To raise awareness and combat stigma about mental illness, educating and campaigning to improve mental health services;
+1. Raising awareness and education to combat the stigma surrounding mental ill-health and fighting to improve mental health services.

-2. Research